-Suspected violations and/or rumors are to be directed to the student's immediate coach or sponsor who can serve in a counseling role and directly inform the participant of the allegations and the importance of correcting an improper image.
-The District's Director of Student Activities should be consulted if any doubt exists regarding the convening of an Athletic/Activity Board.
+Suspected violations and/or rumors are to be directed to the student's immediate coach or sponsor.
+It is hoped that the coach or sponsor can serve in a counseling role and directly inform the participant of the allegations and the importance of correcting an improper image.
+The district director of student activities should be consulted if any doubt exists regarding the convening of an Athletic/Activity Board.